 Why Study French?

-- Studies have shown that language majors do better on standardized tests, have better reading and writing skills, and are one of the highest-paid liberal arts majors.
+- Studies have shown that language majors do better on standardized tests, have better reading and writing skills.

 - Second language study boosts self-confidence, critical thinking skills, and intercultural and global understanding.